 Book your stay

-Sunday 22 December updated on 12-22-2024 at 8:06
+Friday 24 January updated on 01-24-2025 at 8:06

-Sunday 22 December updated on 12-22-2024 at 8:06
+Friday 24 January updated on 01-24-2025 at 8:06

 Sign up for our newsletter so you don’t miss anything in les Arcs !

 Often considered a natural rampart, the Alps are however not impassable.
-Through the presence of the Petit-Saint-Bernard, Bonhomme and Iseran passes, the Haute-Tarentaise valley has brought together important places of passage since prehistory.
+Through the presence of the Petit-Saint-Bernard, Bonhomme and Iseran passes, the Haute-Tarentaise valley has brought together important places of passage since prehistoric times.
 Since Antiquity, the Petit-Saint-Bernard pass has been a link between local Alpine populations.
 During the Roman conquest, Emperor Augustus completed the construction of the Roman road.
 Troops, sovereigns, pilgrims, merchants, bankers and peddlers cross paths on the roads.
 At the end of the Middle Ages, the County of Savoie controlled five crucial passes, including the Petit and Grand Saint-Bernard.

 « “I am General R. A. Séré de Rivières.
 I was director of fortifications from 1873 to 1880.
 After 1871, the date of France's defeat against Prussia and its German allies, I invented a defense system that bears my name. »